Skip to content

 GraphManifest GraphManifest

-Inferred manifest with schema and ingestion model.
+Inferred manifest with schema, ingestion model, and bindings.

 Source code in graflo/hq/graph_engine.py